-1 Prepared by Joseph Haynes (Statistics Netherlands, primary drafter), Natalia Kuprianova (Central Bank of Russia), Thomas Alexander (IMF).
+&lt;sup>1 Prepared by Joseph Haynes (Statistics Netherlands, primary drafter), Natalia Kuprianova (Central Bank of Russia), Thomas Alexander (IMF).
+The Guidance Note benefitted from comments by Ms. Jennifer Ribarsky (GZTT Secretariat, IMF).
+The work was undertaken under the supervision of Messrs.
+Michael Connolly and Branko Vitas (co-Chairs of the Task Team).

-- 4. During the 2008 SNA update, at the AEG consultation,2 there was unanimous agreement that marketing assets should continue to be classified as nonproduced, although the description of nonproduced was agreed to be inappropriate.
-In that respect, marketing assets have been included as part of one of the four broad headings "Issues involving non-financial assets" in the SNA research agenda.
+- 4. During the 2008 SNA update, at the AEG consultation, there was unanimous agreement that marketing assets should continue to be classified as nonproduced, although the description of nonproduced was agreed to be inappropriate.
+In that respect, marketing assets have been included as part of one of the four broad headings, "Issues involving non-financial assets", in the SNA research agenda.
 Paragraph A4.53 in the 2008 SNA acknowledges that the major reason for not treating marketing assets as fixed assets is due to the difficulty of measuring their value. - 5.
 This Guidance Note discusses two major conceptual issues as to whether marketing assets should be maintained as being nonproduced non-financial assets or could be re-examined as produced non-financial assets.
 The decision to record an asset as being the outcome of the production process or not determines how transactions relating to that asset are recorded in the national accounts and balance of payments.
-There are usually four broad types of transactions involving marketing assets: - (i) payments for the use of a marketing asset (franchise fee), which do not involve a transfer of economic ownership of the underlying asset rather the franchisee is given the right to use a marketing asset under set conditions. - (ii) outright acquisition/sale of a marketing asset, which entails a transfer of economic ownership of the underlying asset. - (iii) payments to sub-license a marketing asset, which can be considered as a license to reproduce, and may qualify as an asset if it satisfies the asset requirements, and - (iv) creation of a marketing asset, if considered produced then the creation needs to be recorded in the capital account as gross fixed capital formation.
+There are usually four broad types of transactions involving marketing assets: - payments for the use of a marketing asset (franchise fee), which do not involve a transfer of economic ownership of the underlying asset, rather the franchisee is given the right to use a marketing asset under set conditions; - (ii) outright acquisition/sale of a marketing asset, which entails a transfer of economic ownership of the underlying asset; - (iii) payments to sub-license a marketing asset, which can be considered as a license to reproduce, and may qualify as an asset if it satisfies the asset requirements; and - (iv) creation of a marketing asset, if considered produced, then the creation needs to be recorded in the capital account as gross fixed capital formation.